ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 -h, --help                            help for create
-    --latest                          use latest Subnet-EVM released version, takes precedence over --vm-version --pre-release                     use latest Subnet-EVM pre-released version, takes precedence over --vm-version --teleporter                      generate a teleporter-ready vm (default true) --vm string                       file path of custom vm to use. alias to custom-vm-path --vm-version string               version of Subnet-EVM template to use
+    --latest                          use latest Subnet-EVM released version, takes precedence over --vm-version --pre-release                     use latest Subnet-EVM pre-released version, takes precedence over --vm-version --relayer                         run AWM relayer when deploying the vm --teleporter                      generate a teleporter-ready vm (default true) --vm string                       file path of custom vm to use. alias to custom-vm-path --vm-version string               version of Subnet-EVM template to use --warp                            generate a vm with warp support (needed for teleporter)
 ```

 ### Subnet Delete